Simohamed0/Loan-Default-Prediction-Streamlit-App/app/Readme.md

 ## Prerequisites

 - **Docker**: Ensure Docker is installed and running on your machine.
-Download it from [Docker's official website](https://www.docker.com/products/docker-desktop).
 - **Docker Compose**: Make sure Docker Compose is also installed.
-You can follow [these instructions](https://docs.docker.com/compose/install/) to install it if it's not already installed.

 ## Getting Started